What are fad diets?

 - Lists of "good" and "bad" foods.

-- Recommendations made to help sell a product.
+- Recommendations made to help sell a book or product.

 - Recommendations based on studies published without peer review.

 - Recommendations from studies that ignore differences among individuals or groups.

 - Elimination of one or more of the five food groups (fruits, vegetables, grains, protein foods, and dairy) or subgroups (grains, dairy, fruit).